 Reading Terminal Market - Philadelphia and the Countryside

 This historic farmers market in downtown Philadelphia opened in 1892 and is a favorite among locals and visitors alike.
 Choose from the homemade Amish specialties, fresh produce and seafood and tasty meats; browse the handmade crafts; and explore everything from ethnic restaurants to the Food Network-famed pork and roast beef at DiNic's.
-Explore the seven new stores that opened last year, including Hunger Burger, serving up mouthwatering burgers and donating a portion of each sale to hunger relief in the U.S. and abroad.
+Be sure to stop at Hunger Burger as it serves up mouthwatering burgers and donates a portion of each sale to hunger relief in the U.S. and abroad.
 Visitors can also enjoy live music, market tours and cooking classes.

 The Strip District - Pittsburgh and its Countryside